-I won’t say that it’s the easiest work in the world, but there may be job-level wages to be made if they spend a lot of time writing.
+I won’t say that it’s the easiest work in the world, but the pay can be quite good depending on your skill levels.

-This is basically a content writing agency where businesses can order content of all kind, and writers get paid to write the content.
+This is basically a content writing agency where businesses can order content of all kinds, and writers get paid to write the content.

 And yes, they accept applications from teenagers as well.

 There are also other sites that can pay you for writing, though, after a certain point, teens would actually be better off delving into freelancing (while we’ll address below.)

 This is another subreddit that is mainly focused on writing gigs.

 Not only you can find writing projects to take on but you can also post ads offering your writing services.

 As you would guess from the name, Freelancer.com is a freelancing site where you can find all kind sof work as a frelancer.

 Whether it’s writing, graphic design, website development, app creation or whatever else you are looking for, this site is always full of clients looking for quality freelancers to work on projects.